 A film set to provoke change

-Blood Lions has already been accepted in a number of international film festivals and will be screened in parliaments around the globe, universities and schools, as well as to select audiences of decision-makers.
+Blood Lions has already been accepted in some international film festivals and will be screened in parliaments around the globe, universities and schools, as well as to select audiences of decision-makers.

 Chevallier considers himself fortunate to be able to influence some way “I really enjoy tackling nature-based, environmental stories where I can help support the “voiceless”.”

-Michler says he sees the film as a significant step up in what has been over 15 years of efforts for him.
+Michler says he sees the film as a significant step up in over 15 years of efforts for him.
 “The process is unfolding at a quicker rate.
 Throughout the Blood Lions film and the campaign, I have noticed two things”, he says.
-‘One: opposition to hunting, in general, is growing, and, other than for those involved, when it comes to canned hunting it is almost universal.
-Two: for the vested interests, especially those that do the killing or make the money, the justifications have run out.”
+‘One: opposition to hunting, in general, is growing, and, other than for those involved, it is almost universal when it comes to canned hunting.
+Two: The justifications have run out for the vested interests, especially those that make the killing or make money.”